Top Resources to Leverage Storytelling for Sustainability

 Stories are everywhere in organisations.
 You’ll find them in day-to-day conversations, used to persuade peers or others, or, more formally, in your internal or external communications or as part of your brand.

 Our research shows that companies that are leveraging storytelling to support their commitment to sustainability are deliberate about it.
 In these organisations, telling stories is viewed as an accepted and expected form of communication.
 They make an effort to gather and craft stories that help employees and others understand the organisation’s role in maintaining the health of the communities and ecosystems around them.
-And, they also take the time to help their leaders craft and refine their own personal stories and create opportunities for them to tell them.
+They also take the time to help their leaders craft and refine their own personal stories and create opportunities to tell them.

 These companies develop coherent internal and external narratives that go beyond making claims about their sustainability and instead demonstrate it by highlighting the choices and actions that align with delivering on their sustainability commitments.
 These organisations are also leveraging the power of stories to influence others, including their customers and companies in their value chain.